subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 5: Modeling the Energy Function of a collection of interacting nodes using a Transformer based Artificial Neural Network

-The basic premis of EBMs is that a complex probability distribution can be modeled using a system of interacting nodes.
+The basic premis of EBMs is that a complex multi-modal probability distribution can be modeled using a system of interacting nodes.
 The probability distribution is connected to the energy for the system as captured by the Boltzmann distribution (when the system is in equilibrium)

 $$ P(y_1,...,y_N) = {\exp^{-E(y_1,...,y_N)}\over Z} $$